-Nobody likes getting her period during important occasions (or ever!) - and least of all a bride-to-be!
+Nobody likes getting her period during important occasions (or ever!) – and least of all a bride-to-be!
 Whether you’re wearing a white bridal gown or a heavy red lehenga, you don’t want to be bothered by Aunt Flo.
-And honestly, and more importantly, you don’t want to have period on your wedding night and ruin the So what is a girl supposed to do to know how to delay period for wedding?
-She is supposed to keep these 10 tips in mind to avoid period on honeymoon.
+And honestly, and more importantly, you don’t want to ruin your first night!
+So what is a girl supposed to do?
+She is supposed to keep these 7 tips in mind!

 Don’t fret if you forgot to manage your monthly calendar!
 You can still have a period-free wedding.
 Ask your gynaecologist about prescription drugs that can delay your period.
 You will most probably be prescribed a pill containing norethisterone.
 When you begin taking this pill three days before your period is due, it delays it.
 Whenever you want your period to start, just stop taking the pill.
 Of course, it goes without saying that you shouldn’t self-medicate, so do talk to your gynaecologist about proper dosage and more before you start.

 There are a few home remedies that you can try to delay your periods until after the wedding.
 Eating gram lentil soup every day for a week before your period is one remedy that people say can delay it.
 Avoid eating spicy foods (these you should avoid before your wedding, in any case) as they can make your period come early.

 Eating things that have a “garam taaseer” or things that produce heat in the body is said to advance the onset of your period.
 Foods like almonds, jaggery and turmeric can be eaten for this purpose.
 Apiol, a substance found in celery sticks, is known to stimulate uterus contractions.
 This can also help in making your period arrive faster.

 However, please remember that these methods are not foolproof.
 You should try them only and only if you’re prepared for the possibility of failure.